 So far, we have looked at what dog insurance cover will pay for, and as you can see this involves quite a lot!
 However, please do bear in mind that usually there are certain vital things that dog insurance cover will not apply to.
 These include:

 - The cost of what the American Society for the Prevention of Cruelty to Animals has deemed to be an ‘inhumane treatment’ of your dog, namely ear cropping, tail docking or claw removal.

 - Congenital or pre-existing conditions.
-For the purposes of insurance, a pre-existing condition is any ongoing condition that your dog is suffering from prior to you taking the cover out.
+For insurance, a pre-existing condition is an ongoing condition that your dog is suffering from before you take the cover out.

 - Grooming procedures and supplies.
 These are more like luxuries.
-However, insurance will usually cover any pre-surgical shaving or trimming of your dog’s hair, and it may cover the removal of matts from the dog’s coat if this comes under the remit of medical treatment (for instance, treating a flea infestation).
+However, insurance will usually cover any pre-surgical shaving or trimming of your dog’s hair, and it may include the removal of mats from the dog’s coat if this comes under the remit of medical treatment (for instance, treating a flea infestation).

 - Experimental therapies.

 - Homeopathic remedies.

 - The cost of boarding your dog while you are away.